NEL Holdings Ltd Management Discussions.

 Opportunities and Threats

 Opportunities in all segments of real estate development are driven by the macroeconomic forces on account of the unique current situation where a large part of the population consists of people less than 24 years of age, that is people who are young and productive.
-The benefits to the economy, commonly termed as the demographic dividend is benefiting the real estate sector.
-The other macroeconomic force is the rapid rate of urbanization on account of migration of population to cities, the growth centres.
+The benefits to the economy, commonly termed as the demographic dividend is benefitting the real estate sector.
+The other macroeconomic force is the rapid rate of urbanization on account of migration of population to cities, the growth centers.
+Implementation of Real Estate Regulation and Development Act (RERA) will bring in more transparency to the real estate transactions and boost buyer s confidence.
 The disposable income has been steadily increasing and there is easier availability of consumer finance coupled with a declining interest rate trend.
 All the aforesaid aspects result in opportunities in all segments of real estate.

 The key threats to real estate business emanate from the cyclicality of the business owing to the tide and ebb in consumer and business confidence.
 Going forward, with the e-commerce market in India making itself look attractive, can pose a serious threat to the retail real estate.
-As per an ASSOCHAM report, the surge in e-commerce activities resulted in about 50% decline in footfall in shopping malls across cities.
 Other immediate challenges to the business are from:

 environmental risks such as depletion of water table

 potential impact of global slowdown on the Bengaluru IT/ITES industry increase in cost of commodities and building materials